honeycombio/terraform-provider-honeycombio/docs/index.md

 ## Authentication

-The Honeycomb provider requires an API key to communicate with the Honeycomb API.
-API keys and their permissions can be managed in _Team settings_.
+The Honeycomb provider requires an API key to communicate with the Honeycomb APIs.
+The provider can make calls to v1 and v2 APIs and requires specific key configurations for each.
+For more information about API Keys, check out [Best Practices for API Keys](https://docs.honeycomb.io/get-started/best-practices/api-keys/).

+A single instance of the provider can be configured with both key types.
+At least one of the v1 or v2 API key configuration is required.

+### v1 APIs

+v1 APIs require Configuration Keys.
+Their permissions can be managed in _Team settings_.
+Most resources and data sources call v1 APIs today.

 The key can be set with the `api_key` argument or via the `HONEYCOMB_API_KEY` or `HONEYCOMBIO_APIKEY` environment variable.

 `HONEYCOMB_API_KEY` environment variable will take priority over the `HONEYCOMBIO_APIKEY` environment variable.

+### v2 APIs

+v2 APIs require a Mangement Key.
+Resources and data sources that call v2 APIs will be noted along with the scope required to use the resource or data source.

+The key pair can be set with the `api_key_id` and `api_key_secret` arguments, or via the `HONEYCOMB_KEY_ID` and `HONEYCOMB_KEY_SECRET` environment variables.

 ~> **Note** Hard-coding API keys in any Terraform configuration is not recommended.
 Consider using the one of the environment variable options.